 However, the cyclist’s total damages were somewhere in the range of $100,000.
 But since the cyclist was to 65% to blame for the accident, the cyclist is only entitled to 35% of the damages, which is still a significant amount of money: $35,000.

 The moral of the story is: just because you may be mostly at fault in an accident, doesn’t mean the driver is off the hook for their negligence.
 You still deserve to be compensated.

 Contact Us for Help Today

-For more information on pursuing damages in an accident that you’ve been involved with, please contact The Wakeford Law Firm in Marin County at (415) 578-3510.
+For more information on comparative fault and pursuing damages in an accident that you’ve been involved with, please contact Wakeford Law Firm in Marin County at (415) 578-3510.
 You can also contact us online.
 Regardless of how at-fault they say you are, an attorney can secure you a sizeable settlement.
 Contact us today and we’ll begin discussing your case right away.